Biodiversity Front and Back Garden Design

 Aiming to minimise hard landscaping the main change is to replace the current asphalt paving with a wildlife-friendly alternative.
 Considering the size of your garden, gravel is the best option.
 The before-and-after diagram below will give you a better visual representation:

 Water is essential for wildlife, this proposal includes a bird bath in the front garden, which will also serve as a beautiful focal point.
 Additionally, we will incorporate a gravel pond in the back garden to maximize its appeal to various wildlife species.
-Other items were also composing this garden concept, all described in the following moodboard:
+Other items were also composing this garden concept, all described in the following mood board:

 Buckwheat will serve as both ground cover and an edible plant and the client can leave it to mature and harvest the seeds to make flour.
 Moreover, a perennial bed filled with Turkish sage will not only delight you with its yellow flowers but also provide a haven for pollinators.